The Wire Troll: Isiah Kiner-Falefa Deserves Fantasy Attention

 And now let’s get to this week’s Fantasy baseball waiver wire recommendations…

 Isiah Kiner-Falefa, C/3B, Texa Rangers (ESPN: 11.8 per cent; CBS: 32 per cent): In late-August 2018, we recommended Kiner-Falefa, especially as a DFS play against southpaws.
 It wasn’t our best call as he didn’t see as much PT in September, a trend that continued last year.
 Early on this season, however, Kiner-Falefa again looks like a decent pickup, especially given his catcher qualification.
 He’s already showing more extra-base sock and has beefed up his BA to the point it won’t hurt you.
 But it’s the speed potential at catcher that is really enticing (on Wednesday, he had a hit, a walk, two runs and a pair of thefts).
 Clearly, the hamstring issue Kiner-Falefa had earlier in the week is a non-issue.
 This is a dude that deserves some Fantasy attention; he flew under the radar as a prospect mostly because he looked like a utility man in the making, but his batting eye, multi-positional eligibility and speed are very intriguing.
-And hey, Kiner-Falefa will always have a place in Ranger history after hitting the first triple at their new ballpark on Opening Day (see video below).

 - There was a lot of concern about Salvador Perez‘s ability to bounce back this season after missing all of 2019, and while he’s hardly hitting the cover off the ball, the power and productivity (two homers and four RBI through seven games) has been sweet.
 The BA is a concern (especially after he slipped in this regard in 2018), but his pop is an asset.